tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-01-25-small-databases.md

 There ARE tools that allow you to manage collections and indexes, for specialist use cases.
 Ecommerce is the most obvious example.
 The core needs of creating a database of products, adding metadata, enabling search and creating collections are all well served by a range of tools (Shopify, Squarespace, etc etc).

 Meanwhile, there are many tools that allow independent authors to create content (Wordpress, Substack, Squarespace, Ghost, Webflow etc etc).
-But these tools place a heavy emphasis on documents and pages and less of an emphasis on collections of objects and links.
+But these tools place a heavy emphasis on documents and pages and less of an emphasis on collections of objects, links and metadata.

 To highlight this tension, consider a couple of examples: